magalhini/revamped-blog/content/blog/2022-year-in-review/index.md

 ### Lockdowns and immigration

 There's a lot that I could fit in this category, some good things and some not so good things.
-Let's start with the good.
+Let's start with the bad, which then turns into good.

 At the beginning of this year, Canada (especially Quebec) was still in lockdown under a mandatory curfew.
 It's absolutely nuts to think that less than 12 months ago, I still wasn't legally allowed to step out of our apartment after 8pm.
 Being under the strictest lockdown in the entire North American continent (and also the longest) has really messed with how my perception of the world to this day.
 Sometimes I still look at the kitchen clock at 9pm and think there's a curfew outside.